-We have made it very easy to create unlimited custom Digital Signage displays.
+Discover Video has made it very easy for you to create unlimited custom digital signage displays.

-While other systems require you to learn new proprietary signage authoring tools, we have created a simple DiscoverVideo Add-in for PowerPoint.
+While other systems require you to learn new proprietary signage authoring tools, we have created a simple add-in for PowerPoint.

-Seems that just about everyone knows how to use PowerPoint.
-Whether you are an expert with animations and transisions or just getting started, PowerPoint is used everywhere.
-Even Google Slides seems familiar because it looks and acts like PowerPoint, and you can even export Google Slides as a PowerPoint file.
+Just about everyone knows how to use PowerPoint.
+Whether you are an expert with animations and transitions or just getting started, PowerPoint is used everywhere.
+Even Google Slides seems familiar because it looks and acts like PowerPoint, and you can export Google Slides as a PowerPoint file.

-Imagine you create a PowerPoint for daily news and announements.
-Maybe the first slide is “Welcome”, followed by today’s schedule, news and updates, lunch menu, and the tip of the day.
+Imagine you create a PowerPoint for daily news and announcements.
+Maybe the first slide is “Welcome,” followed by today’s schedule, news and updates, lunch menu, and the tip of the day.
 You spend a lot of time making it perfect: cool animations and slide transitions give it that professional “pop” to get the attention of your audience.

 Tomorrow you open the same PowerPoint and just edit a few things.
 Maybe a new lunch menu.
 Maybe a new tip of the day.
 The edit only takes you a few minutes.

-You publish it and the SignStick Digital Signage displays all change to your update.
+When you publish it, all the displays change with your update.
 No logging in to the system.
 No adjustment of playlists.
 No drama.
 One click update.

-We even have a few simple PowerPoint templates for you, but can do a quick web search and find hundreds of free PowerPoint templates.
+We even have a few simple PowerPoint templates for you.
+You can also do a quick web search and find hundreds of free PowerPoint templates.

 Simply install, enter some one-time settings, and you are good to go.
 The Add-in converts your PowerPoint to video and uploads it to your system with a single click!
 Use your new video anywhere you would use any video.

 Put your PowerPoint video in a playlist all by itself or along with other live or VoD content.
 Mix it up with live TV feeds and web pages.
-Issue a Prioirty Alert to interrupt your signage at any time.
-And of couse you can update your PowerPoint content with a single click.
+Issue a Priority Alert to interrupt your signage at any time.
+And of course you can update your PowerPoint content with a single click.

 Not Just Signage

-The PowerPoint Add-in converts your PowerPoint to video and uploads it automatially.
-While this is great for Digital Signage, it is also a great way to produce tutorial content too.
+The PowerPoint Add-in converts your PowerPoint to video and uploads it automatically.
+While this is great for digital signage, it is also a great way to produce tutorial content too.
 You will find many uses, now that it is one-click easy to do.